 Understanding the Results

-The lab will test for the presence of total coliform bacteria as well as E. coli.
+After testing, the lab will check for total coliform bacteria and E. coli.
+If neither is found, your water is safe to drink.
 The total coliform test checks for bacteria found in the environment that are generally not harmful.
 The E. coli test specifically checks for fecal coliform bacteria that can make you sick.

 If no coliform bacteria or E. coli are detected, your water is considered safe to drink.
-If either are present, you will need to take corrective actions like disinfecting or boiling your water before consumption.
-The lab can advise you on appropriate next steps based on the type and amount of contamination detected.
+If either contaminant is detected, corrective actions like boiling water or using a water quality expert to assess your situation may be necessary.

 Regular water testing provides peace of mind that you and your family have access to clean, potable water.
 Be proactive and test your water today.